owid/sdg-tracker.org/pages/index.md

 ---
 <p>The United Nations <a href="http://www.un.org/sustainabledevelopment/">Sustainable Development Goals</a> (SDGs) are targets for global development adopted in September 2015, set to be achieved by 2030.
 All countries of the world have agreed to work towards achieving these goals.</p>

 <p>Our SDG Tracker presents data across all available indicators from the <a href="https://ourworldindata.org">Our World in Data</a> database, using official statistics from the UN and other international organizations.
-It is the first publication that tracks global progress towards the SDGs and allows people around the world to hold their governments accountable to achieving the agreed goals.</p>
+It is a free, open-access publication that tracks global progress towards the SDGs and allows people around the world to hold their governments accountable to achieving the agreed goals.</p>

 <p>The 17 Sustainable Development Goals are defined in a list of 169 SDG Targets.
 Progress towards these Targets is agreed to be tracked by 232 unique Indicators.
 Here is the <a href="https://unstats.un.org/sdgs/indicators/Global%20Indicator%20Framework%20after%20refinement_Eng.pdf">full list of definitions</a>.</p>